 You may rapidly check a motherboard without a CPU and get various results indicating that it is functional.
 However, while you can turn on a computer without the CPU, thus you will be able to do anything.
 The CPU and the motherboard typically have a strong relationship, so if one fails to work or is damaged, the other will be harmed and may fail to work in some cases.

 Motherboards that allow BIOS flashback can be quickly booted and will POST even if the CPU is not installed.
 This is because the capability was designed to enable consumers to upgrade the motherboard BIOS before installing the CPU in the event of compatibility concerns.
-I hope this article was informative and that your questions have been answered.
+I hope this article was informative and you know the answer to “Can you boot a motherboard without a CPU?”.

 If you are looking for the best RAMs, please check this article: Best RAM for Ryzen 9 5950X